Astronomy 101

 Developer-oriented, front-end framework with VueJS components for best-in-class high-performance, responsive websites, PWA, SSR, Mobile and Desktop apps, all from the same codebase.
 Sensible people choose Vue.
 Productive people choose Quasar.
 Be both.

-Quasars — Everything you need to know about the brightest objects in ...
+Quasars — Everything you need to know about the brightest ...

 Quasar | Discovery, Structure & Evolution | Britannica